nhsconnect/Events-Management/pages/publication/publication_publish.md

 ### Deprecation Warnings

 In order for the NEMS to communicate to a publisher that an event type is going to be deprecated, the NEMS will include an OperationOutcome payload along with the successful 202 Accepted response, when the event type being published is due to be deprecated.
+More information about deprecation can be found on the [Event Lifecycle and Deprecation](overview_msg_architecture_life_cycle.html).

 The OperationOutcome resource will containing the following elements, containing details of the deprecation for the published event type: